F-ca7/sealtalk-android/SA documents/SA/SA.md

 *Table 1: description of the top-level folders in SealTalk-android*

-Since the source code of the app is in the SealTalk directory, we now take a look inside to figure out its detailed structure from the package perspective, which is shown in Table 2.
+Since the source code of the app is in the SealTalk directory, we now take a look inside to figure out its detailed structure from the package perspective[2], which is shown in Table 2.

 | Package Name | Function                                                     |
 | ------------ | ------------------------------------------------------------ |